Italian immigration to Belgium: History

-On 23 June 1946, a memorandum of understanding was signed between Belgium and Italy, which was in a difficult social situation caused by the defeat in the Second World War.
-The agreement provided for the arrival of 50,000 Italians in exchange for the export to Italy of “200 kg of coal per miner per day”.
-However, the needs continue to increase Italian immigration increased considerably.
+On 23 June 1946, a memorandum of understanding was signed between Belgium and Italy, which was in a difficult social situation caused by the defeat in World War II.
+The agreement provided for the arrival of 50,000 Italians in exchange for the export to Italy of "200 kg of coal per miner per day."
+However, the need for Italian immigrants increased considerably.

 In the years of the conclusion of the various bilateral agreements between Italy and Belgium, such as the protocol of 23 June 1946 and the protocol of 11 December 1957, the Italian immigrants heading to the Belgian coal mines numbered around 24,000 in 1946 and 46,000 in 1948.
-Apart from a period of decline corresponding to the years 1950-1950, in 1961 Italians represented 44.2% of the foreign population in Belgium, reaching 200,000 people.
+Apart from a period of decline in the 1950s, in 1961 Italians represented 44.2% of the foreign population in Belgium, reaching 200,000 people.

 Between 1946 and 1948, 75,000 Italians arrived in Belgium to work in the Belgian coal mines.
 This number of Italians on Belgian territory continued to increase, despite the difficult living conditions and mining disasters, such as that of the Marcinelle mining disaster on 8 August 1956, where 262 workers, mostly Italians, died.
 As a consequence of these events, Italy suspended immigration to Belgium and began immigration by quota.
+Belgian industry then began hiring workers mainly in Spain, Greece, Morocco and Turkey.

 After the 1970s, when almost 300,000 Italians registered in Belgium, emigration decreased and there are currently around 290,000 Italian citizens.
 It should also be noted that in recent decades, with the creation and development of the European Union and NATO, which have their headquarters in Brussels, many Italian officials and employees, as well as employees of the institutional related industries (freelance professionals, lobbyists, non- government) have moved there to live with their respective families (albeit temporarily).
-Furthermore, there is a new migratory flow from Italy also in the tertiary sector, especially the advanced one..
+Furthermore, there is a new migratory flow from Italy also in the tertiary sector, especially the advanced one.